pH-7/sapphire/README.md

 [Pierre-Henry Soria](https://ph7.me).
 A versatile, programmatic and passionate software engineer who enjoys programming and developing new skills on a daily basis! 👨‍🏭

 Reachable at *hi {{AT}} ph7 [[D0T]] me*!

+## 🚀 Set It Up

+1. Run `composer install` to install the project's dependencies.
+2. Located in the project's root, rename `.env.dist` to `.env` and edit the details in there.
+3. Start the app's server `php server.php`